RatieMateCapstone/ratiemate-frontend/README.md

 Then start routing each page and component with a path and element.

 Afterwards, work on Header and Footer of page, styling and creating functionality.
 Then once that's done create the testing for both.

+## Branch: signin-signup
+Started working on the styling of the page, this will contain both the sign in and sign up functions.
+The user NEEDS to sign up in order to navigate through webpage.

+CSS: Background image needs to be fixed.
+CSS: Fix Movie Matcher Image on signinsignup page